louMoxy/project-nightingale/content/_index.md

   has_padding: true
   headline: Sign-up for Project Nightingale updates!
   headerColor: "#4A90E2"
-  content: Would you like to stay up-to-date with Project Nightingale-related news
+  content: 'Would you like to stay up-to-date with Project Nightingale-related news
     and research?
+Or do you have any ideas to help us improve the app or app content?
-Please enter your email into the sign-up box below and one of the team will be in touch.
+    If so, we would love to hear from you!
+Please enter your email into the sign-up box below, or email <a href="mailto:hello@projectnightingale.org">hello@projectnightingale.org</a>
+    and one of the team will be in touch. '
 - template: signup-bar
   block: cta-bar
 - template: full-width-media-element